Logo Outpost The Hague Sitemap

 Telephone

+To get your home telephone connected, you can visit the nearest KPN Primafoon shop for details or call 0900-0244 (and select option 1).
+For information on installing discount numbers, caller id or telephone bill enquiries, you can call their self-service line 0800-0429 or check out their website: www.kpn-telecom.com (in Dutch).
 To purchase a phone, you will need proof of identification and residence permit or employment statement from your employer.
 If you are not from the EU, you will be asked for a deposit of significant amount in order to obtain a telephone number.
 This deposit is fully refundable and will be transferred into your bank account after six months.
-Some phone models also include an answering machine, but instructions will be in Dutch.
+Some Primafoon models also include a telephone answering machine, but instructions will be in Dutch.

 Billing: In Holland you are not only charged for actual calling time (rates per minute), but you also have to pay a monthly fee and VAT.
-For a higher monthly fee you will be able to make free phone calls in the evening or at weekends.
+There are also different kinds of rates and services.
+You can ask for a detailed invoice, but you will be charged extra.
+Online billing is also possible.
+Check www.kpn.com for details.

 Check www.bellen.com for reduced rates available by signing up with companies such as 3Utelecom, Budget Phone, One.tel, Pretium and Tele2.